Do you ever have trouble figuring out how to organize a small entry closet? If you’re like me, the answer is a resounding YES!

-Having trouble figuring out how to organize a small entry closet?
-The front closet can quickly overflow with coats, shoes, and winter accessories like hats and gloves.
-When you have a small coat closet, it is even harder to maintain any sort of organization when you have too many things in a small space.
+When you have a smaller coat closet, it is even harder to maintain any sort of organization.
+Often times, it’s just a matter of too many things in a small space.

 - Not enough room for shoes